By: Tangled Diva

 Dress appropriately.
 Check the humidity.
 It was insane for the 10k, and I was not prepared for it.
 I wore capris when shorts would have kept me so much cooler.
 If it is going to be cold, be sure and bring a jacket you don’t mind losing.
 Maybe go to the thrift store and purchase one before you go that you can drop it on the race track.

 For Non-Runners.
 Because the races start so early, things get noisy at the hotels with doors opening and closing and people knocking on doors around 3:00 AM.
-If you are not running, I would highly recommend bringing some kind of sound machine or downloading one on your smart phone to drown out the noise.
+If you are not running, I would highly recommend bringing some kind of sound machine or downloading one on your smartphone to drown out the noise.

 Buy the Discounted Pictures.
 Before the race, you will get an email that offers you a discount on the pictures.
 I did not buy this because I figured I would take enough pictures myself, and it wasn’t worth the money.
 When their professional pictures came back, I absolutely had to have them.
 The picture they take when you are running out of Cinderella’s castle is worth every penny.
-So, buy them when they offer the discount.
+So, buy them when they offer a discount.

-Find the Photographers.
+Find Photographers.
 Look for the photographers along the path and be sure that you make your presence known so that you will have lots of pictures at the end.
 You will likely buy a download of all your pictures, so the more you get, the cheaper they are per picture.

 Don’t go for a PR!
 This is not a race to run for a personal record.
 Don’t worry about your time.
 Just worry about taking it all in and having fun while you are doing it.